-In my early twenties an intractable dilemma in my personal life triggered an profound awakening to the non-conceptual nature of the Truth and demonstrated the limitations of the intellectual pursuit of knowledge.
+In my early twenties an intractable dilemma in my personal life triggered an profound insight to the non-conceptual nature of Truth and demonstrated the limitations of the intellectual pursuit of knowledge.
 In the wake of this I began what turned out to be a 20+ year practice of Transcendental Meditation and marked a period of intense spiritual growth.

-Throughout these years I attended countless retreats and lived, worked, and studied at meditation centres and ashrams, essentially devoting my life to the pursuit of spiritual knowledge and experience.
+Throughout these years I meditated daily, attended countless retreats and lived, worked, and studied at meditation centres and ashrams, essentially devoting my life to the pursuit of spiritual knowledge and experience.
 This was a spiritually fruitful time for me, bringing about ever-deepening understanding and insight about my essential nature and the nature of reality.
 Even so, I still experienced periods of depression and was afflicted by feelings of incompleteness.

 But in early 2015 after decades of spiritual seeking and practice, I came to understand that despite it all I was powerless to bring about my own liberation.
 I found myself in a place of profound but unsatisfactory surrender.

 And yet, as they say, life goes on.
 The story continues, and events continue to unfold in unpredictable ways.
-Even though I know myself as formless, unconditioned awareness, this human body-mind has been adjusting and reorienting…
+Even though I know myself as formless, unconditioned awareness, this human body-mind has been adjusting, reorienting, integrating, healing…

 Even now, perhaps especially now, the mystery and miracle of What Is is apparent.
 That this should be, fills me with wonder, gratitude and love.
 Even several years on, the implications of this liberation are still unfolding.
 This reality wasn’t at all what I anticipated.
 The simplicity and obviousness of it were unexpected.
 How could it be that the hardest thing in the world to recognise is that what we are seeking is simply this?